Homemade Baby Food Recipes

 Making a butternut squash baby food puree is simple - just cook the squash using one of the methods described above, then mash it thoroughly with a fork or blitz it in a food processor.

-Freeze leftover butternut squash puree according to the directions on our baby food storage page.
-Do NOT thin butternut squash puree before you freeze it - it can be somewhat watery when thawed.
+Do NOT thin butternut squash puree before you freeze it – it can be somewhat watery when thawed.

 How to thin baby food purees